salesforce/sa11y/packages/matcher/README.md

 -   `runDOMMutationObserver`: Enable DOM mutation observer mode
 -   `enableIncompleteResults`: Include incomplete results

+**RenderedDOMSaveOpts:**

+-   `renderedDOMDumpDirPath`: Directory path where the rendered DOM HTML files will be saved.
+-   `generateRenderedDOMFileSaveLocation`: Function to generate the file name and URL for saving the rendered DOM, given the test file path and test name.

 ### Advanced

-You can use other exports for custom integrations, such as `mutationObserverCallback`, `observerOptions`, and more.
+You can use other exports for custom integrations, such as `mutationObserverCallback`, `observerOptions`, `RenderedDOMSaveOpts`, `defaultRenderedDOMSaveOpts`, and more.

+Accessibility errors are grouped and reported by rule violation for easier debugging.

 ## Caveats